jmaxwilson/wsl-docker-git-setup/README.md

 `./dircolors.sh`          - Creates a `~/.dircolors` file that overrides the display colors of directories

-`./git-dir-functions.sh`  - Creates `git-dir` and `git-all` functions to make it easy to run git commands on directories
+`./git-dir-install.sh`    - Creates a `git-dir` function to make it easy to run git commands on directories

 `./golang-install.sh`     - Installs [Go](https://golang.org) programming language support